agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 To improve the results here, we could preprocessing the PDF to eliminate noise.
 Smaller chunk sizes may also help to produce focus the results more narrowly on the valuable portions of the text.

-In reality, all chunking strategies shown are quite primitive and to improve results you will likely want to reach for more advanced techniques like tuning chunking based on your specific document structure or using a [semantic meaning based](https://js.langchain.com/docs/concepts/text_splitters/#semantic-meaning-based) approach.
+In reality, all chunking strategies shown are primitive and you will likely want to reach for more advanced techniques like tuning chunking to your specific document structure or using a [semantic meaning based](https://js.langchain.com/docs/concepts/text_splitters/#semantic-meaning-based) approach.

 ## Hybrid Search Retrieval

 While individual vector or BM25 searches can be effective, combining them through hybrid search often yields superior results by leveraging both semantic understanding and keyword matching.
 Turbopuffer's `multiQuery` allows us to execute both search types simultaneously.

-We'll explore how to implement hybrid search and fuse results using a couple different algorithms, and then enhance the results using external reranking services like [Cohere](https://cohere.com/rerank) or [Voyage](https://docs.voyageai.com/docs/reranker).
+We'll explore how to implement hybrid search and fuse results using a couple different algorithms (RRF and DBSF), and then enhance the results using external reranking services like [Cohere](https://cohere.com/rerank) or [Voyage](https://docs.voyageai.com/docs/reranker).

 ```typescript
 // Hybrid search with simultaneous vector and BM25 queries